 Find out more about the labour market

-Excellent human resources, a central location and a stable political and economic environment are the main reasons that foreign investors frequently choose the Czech Republic as the country in which to implement their investments.
-However, the labour market in the Czech Republic is facing a growing shortage of candidates and an increasing pressure on salaries growth due to high inflation.
+Excellent human resources, a central location, a stable political and economic environment and safety are the main reasons that foreign investors frequently choose the Czech Republic as the country in which to implement their investments.
+However, the labour market in the Czech Republic is facing an ongoing shortage of candidates and a pressure on salaries growth despite the fact that salaries keep rising across regions and positions and after two and a quarter years of decline real salaries started to grow again.

 Human resources